Tropical Development Likely As Hurricane Season Winds Down | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-Here's the latest status on the Caribbean area to watch: The National Hurricane Center (NHC) says a broad area of low pressure is likely to form in the next day or so in the western Caribbean Sea (labeled system No. 1 below).
+Here's the latest status on the Caribbean area to watch: The National Hurricane Center (NHC) says a broad area of low pressure is forming in the western Caribbean Sea (labeled system No. 1 below).

-Once the area of low pressure forms, the region will be watched closely to see if it becomes better defined with concentrated thunderstorm activity.
-If that happens, a tropical depression or storm will likely develop by early next week.
+The system will be watched closely to see if it becomes better defined with concentrated thunderstorm activity.
+If that happens, a tropical depression or storm will likely form early in the week.
+For now, it has been tagged as Invest 97L.
+Invests are used by the National Hurricane Center to run specialized computer models on systems of interest.

 The NHC is also watching a trough of low pressure near Puerto Rico and Hispaniola (labeled system No. 2 below) which will bring local flooding rainfall to those areas over the next several days.
 Its chance of tropical development is low before it combines with the aforementioned Caribbean disturbance.

-The next Atlantic storm names are Patty and Rafael.
+The next Atlantic storm name is Rafael.

 National Hurricane Center Possible Development Areas